tristartom/tristartom.github.io/teaching/14f-cis655/project/deliverables.md

 <a name="survey_2">Milestone 2: Preliminary report
 ---
 Submit a preliminary report of at least 4 pages.
+Such report should include the topic introduction (e.g. domain-specific concept, background and motivation), a broad overview of existing techniques (e.g. present a classification of those techniques with an analysis of what is pros and cons), and a detailed and in-depth description of a reprensentitive technique.
+Optionally, you should also include a survey of open-source projects in the domain, and submit some sample program that can demonstate the proof of concept.

 <a name="survey_3">Milestone 3: Final deliverable
 ---